Dear Mama

 "Dear Mama" is a song by American rapper 2Pac from his third studio album, Me Against the World (1995).
-It was released on February 21, 1995, as the lead single from the album.
-The song is a tribute to his mother, Afeni Shakur.
-In the song, Shakur details his childhood poverty and his mother's addiction to crack cocaine, but argues that his love and deep respect for his mother supersede bad memories.
+It was released on February 9, 1995, as the lead single from the album.
+Dedicated to his mother, Afeni Shakur, Shakur details his childhood poverty and his mother's addiction to crack cocaine, but argues that his love and deep respect for his mother supersede bad memories.
 The song became his first top ten on the Billboard Hot 100, peaking at number nine.
-It also topped the Hot Rap Singles chart for five weeks.
-As of March 2021, the song is certified 3× Platinum by the RIAA.
+It also topped the Hot Rap Singles and Hot Dance Music Maxi-Singles, and made success in three other US charts.
+As of March 2021, "Dear Mama" is certified 3× Platinum by the Recording Industry Association of America (RIAA).

 "Dear Mama" has been consistently ranked among the best of its genre, appearing on numerous "greatest" lists.
-In 2009, the song was inducted into the National Recording Registry by the Library of Congress, who deemed it a work that is "culturally, historically, or aesthetically important, and/or inform or reflect life in the United States", making it the first hip hop recording by a soloist to be inducted.
+In 2009, the song was inducted into the National Recording Registry by the Library of Congress, who deemed it a work that is "culturally, historically, or aesthetically important, and/or inform or reflect life in the United States", making it the first hip-hop recording by a soloist to be inducted.
 In a press release, the organization called the song "a moving and eloquent homage to both the murdered rapper's own mother and all mothers struggling to maintain a family in the face of addiction, poverty and societal indifference."

 Background

 The song is a tribute to Shakur's mother, Afeni Shakur.
 She and her husband were active members of the Black Panther Party in New York in the late 1960s and early 1970s.
 Shakur was born a month after his mother was acquitted of more than 150 charges of "Conspiracy against the United States government and New York landmarks" in the New York "Panther 21" court case.
-She was often absent during his childhood in favor of being an activist, and also during his adolescence when she became addicted to crack cocaine.
+She was often absent during his childhood in favor of being an activist, and also became addicted to crack cocaine during Shakur's adolescence.
 Shakur was kicked out by Afeni at age 17, and they had little contact for many years.
 Having "lost all respect" for his mother, he subsequently moved into a vacant apartment with friends and began writing poetry and rap lyrics.
-In 1990, realizing her habit was out-of-control, she enrolled in a 12-step program at a drug and alcohol treatment center in Norwalk, Connecticut.
-After completion, she reconciled with her son, who was at this point a successful recording artist.
+In 1990, realizing her habit was out-of-control, Afeni enrolled in a twelve-step program at a drug and alcohol treatment center in Norwalk, Connecticut.
+Following her completion, she reconciled with her son, who was at this point a successful rapper.
+In 2023, Billy Garland, Shakur's father, admitted he was upset about being labeled a "coward" in "Dear Mama", in which Shakur raps: "No love for my daddy 'cause the coward wasn't there", before remarking his father as dead.